NeuroNetMem/PowerPixelsPipeline/README.md

 ## First time use

 After installing all the necessary components you can set up your pipeline for use.
-- Activate your environment ```conda activate pixelzord```
+1. Activate your environment ```conda activate pixelzord```
-- Navigate to the cloned repository
+2. Navigate to the cloned repository
-- Generate setting JSON files ```python generate_setting_files.py```
+3. Generate setting JSON files ```python generate_setting_files.py```
-- Open settings.json and fill in your settings (explanations of each item can be found in generate_setting_files.py)
+4. Open settings.json and fill in your settings (explanations of each item can be found in generate_setting_files.py)
-- Open nidq.wiring.json and fill in the synchronization channels you have in use
+5. Open nidq.wiring.json and fill in the synchronization channels you have in use

 ## Usage workflow

+1. Before starting a recording prepare the folder structure by doing ```python prepare_sessions.py```, this will create a folder for your animal, the recording day, and several folders for raw data.
+It also creates a spikesort_me.flag that will be used by the pipeline to find recordings that need to be spike sorted.
+2. Perform your Neuropixel recording and make sure the output folder of SpikeGLX is the created raw_ephys_data folder.
+3. Start the pipeline by doing ```python run_pipeline.py```, this will search your data folder for sessions that have the spikesort_me.flag and process them.
+The pipeline will take a long time to run so best to do it overnight.